GabyNor05/TutorAid/README.md

 ```

-Your application should now automatically open in your browser.
+Your application should now run in your browser.

 ---